-One question many people have when they are first considering filing for bankruptcy is what type of bankruptcy they qualify for.
+One question many people have when they are first considering filing for bankruptcy is what type of bankruptcy do they qualify for.
 Many people are aware that there are two major types of bankruptcy for individuals, which have different characteristics and requirements.
 Our attorneys will help you understand your options:

-- Chapter 13 reorganization: This type of bankruptcy allows you to partially repay your debts over the course of three to five years.
+- Chapter 13 Reorganization: This type of bankruptcy allows you to partially repay your debts over the course of three to five years.
 This is a good approach for many people with regular sources of income.

 Our experienced bankruptcy attorneys will carefully examine your eligibility and help you sort out the differences between these very different types of bankruptcy.

 Different people file for bankruptcy for different reasons, and everyone has their own priorities when it comes to debt relief.
 We have experience with many different types of bankruptcy cases, and we are fully prepared to address any of the following issues and concerns: